usc-isi-i2/kgtk/docs/import/import_ntriples.md

 ### Structured Literal Imports

-ntriples files carry many data types as structured literals.
+RDF 1.1 N-Triples files carry many data types as structured literals.
 There are two portions to each structured literal:  a value string, and a URI that identifies the data type.

 `kgtk import-ntriples` can import the following ntriples data types to KGTK data types,